 What Is Neglect and Abandonment?

 Netasha expressed her sadness over having her father leave her mother when she got pregnant.
 “They went through all the court stuff and he told the judge I was his mistake and that he wanted nothing to do with.
 So it’s not that I hate him or anything, I’m just disappointed in his decision.
 It would have just been easier growing up with him around.
-I’m about to graduate high school and go to college and he isn’t even here to watch me get my diploma.
-It’s heartbreaking.”
+I’m about to graduate high school and go to college.

 For a child who has been abandoned by a parent, it’s easy to try to fill that void with unhealthy relationships.
 Kristy commented on how she’s lured into relationships with destructive guys: I am lured to these guys because I have almost no relationship with my father, and I want to replace that missing love with a boyfriend.
 Having the poor relationship with my father makes me feel like I did something wrong or need to prove I’m worthy of love from a man.
 Therefore, I’m attracted to a jerk who will test my limits and make me endure mentally and emotionally scarring situations to prove I am worthy.